andyeske/How-to-CAD-Inventor/README.md

 * Asynchronous: To be posted.
 * In-person: To be posted.

-**Session Slides and File Parts:** Available at the [Session 3](https://github.com/andyeske/How-to-CAD-Siemens-NX/tree/main/Session%20Files/Session%203) folder.
-The pagoda file is very heavy, so it is instead available [here](https://mitprod-my.sharepoint.com/:u:/g/personal/andyeske_mit_edu/EZVmS16mcnxKj-xJz3ybGX4BNpn3gLuoPA0vhjzA3FP_SQ?e=IPVVdh).
+**Session Slides and File Parts:** Available at the [Session 3](https://github.com/andyeske/How-to-CAD-Inventor/tree/main/Session%20Files/Session%203) folder.

 ---
 <a name="S4"></a>